Peliha-ip/Burrowed-Bonds/README.md

 - Snakes and mongooses are enemies and will fight.
 - If a hornet attacks a bee and there are enough bees nearby, the bees will counterattack the hornet with their bee ball technique.
 - Renaming a warthog "Pumba" or "Pumbaa" will change its texture to match the famous character from The Lion King.
+- Pigs can occasionally be covered in mud.
+- When a blighted attacks a player or a villager, poison is given to them.
+- Renaming a hedgehog "Sonic" which will change its texture to a character that needs no introduction.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)